yoshiontheloose/learning-notes/README.md

 Welcome!
 My name is Clarissa.
 This is my note taking page.
-[Here is a link to my github] (https://github.com/yoshiontheloose).
+Here is a link to my github [](https://github.com/yoshiontheloose).

 #Growth Mindset